spurs v crystal palace match reports

 12.01.1924

-Second Division Crystal Palace took this First Round FA Cup tie with a 2-0 win on their own ground, although another nearby game caused a smaller than expected crowd to turn out.
+Second Division Crystal Palace took this First Round FA Cup tie with a 2-0 win on their own ground "the Nest", although another nearby game caused a smaller than expected crowd to turn out.

 Defences were mostly on top in the opening exchanges, with Whitworth going close for Palace, while Spurs forced two saves from goalkeeper Alderson.
 However, Morgan gave Palace the lead with a header in the first half and added another after the break, being set up by Roy McCracken and Albert Harry.
 The latter blazed over the top shortly after and Tottenham's only riposte was a shot by Grimsdell that went close, as the game progressed as the heavy pitch cut up further.